 Mounting demand for better healthcare facilities, expanding geriatric population, mounting occurrence of chronic and lifestyle associated diseases and boosting investments from healthcare IT players are also facilitating the growth for the computerized physician order entry market.

 Lack of skilled professionals, high cost and time-consuming installation cost, lack of awareness among physicians and interoperability issues are the major challenges for the growth of computerized physician order entry market.

 Globally, the manufacturing companies trying to enter the computerized physician order entry market are required to maintain stringent regulatory standards.
 This offers an edge to the established players in the industry competition.

-Key players in the computerized physician order entry market are catering the demand of these devices by investing on technologically advanced products in their product portfolio across the globe.
-In January 2018, Allscripts signed a definitive agreement to acquire Practice Fusion to offer the comprehensive and high performing health information technology and solutions.
+Key players in the computerized physician order entry market are catering to the demand of these devices by investing in technologically advanced products in their product portfolio across the globe.
+In January 2018, Allscripts signed a definitive agreement to acquire Practice Fusion to offer comprehensive and high performing health information technology and solutions.